StarExtensions/StarExtensions/LUA.md

 # Camera

-The camera table contians bindings which allow scripts to access and modify the camera pixel ratio aka zoom level, position and set per-frame overrides.
+The camera table contains bindings which allow scripts to access and modify the camera pixel ratio aka zoom level, position and set per-frame overrides.

 ---